Take scheduled snapshots of your Kubernetes persistent volumes.

 Including the above in the schedule would limit the schedule to only PVCs that

-carry a label of thislabel: that
+carry a label of thislabel: that in their metadata.labels list.

 The existing schedules can be viewed by: